Cam Talbot: Edmonton Oilers

 On June 27, 2015, Talbot was traded by the Rangers to the Edmonton Oilers in exchange for three draft picks in the 2015 NHL Entry Draft.
 Talbot competed for Edmonton's #1 goaltender spot with Anders Nilsson during his first season with the Oilers.
 On January 17, 2016, the Oilers signed Talbot to a three-year, $12 million contract extension.
 Nilsson was eventually traded to the St. Louis Blues, leaving Cam Talbot as Edmonton's starting goaltender.
 On April 6, 2017, Talbot set an Oilers record for most wins in a season passing Grant Fuhr, who had 40 wins, by earning 41 wins.
-Talbot finished the season by leading the NHL in games played (72 of 82 in regular season) and time on ice by a goaltender, as well as tied for first in wins with 42.
+Talbot finished the season by leading the NHL in games played (72 of 82 in the regular season) and time on ice by a goaltender, as well as tied for first in wins with 42.
 The Oilers finished that season second in the Pacific Division, with 103 points.
-Talbot helped the Oilers reach Game 7 of the Western Semifinals, losing to the Anaheim Ducks in what was the first playoff appearance by the Oilers in ten years.
-Talbot finished the playoffs with a 2.88 GAA, .924 save percentage and two shutouts.
+Talbot helped the Oilers reach Game 7 of the Western Semifinals, losing to the Anaheim Ducks in the first playoff appearance by the Oilers in ten years.
+Talbot finished the playoffs with a 2.88 GAA, a .924 save percentage, and two shutouts.

 On October 4, 2017, Talbot recorded a 27-save shutout in the 2017–18 season-opener against the Calgary Flames.
 Talbot and the Oilers would not be able to replicate the previous season's success, and missed the playoffs.
 Talbot finished the season with a 31–31–3 record with a goals-against-average of 3.02.
 By 2018–19, his play had dipped again and he had been surpassed by Mikko Koskinen in the Oilers net.

 Philadelphia Flyers

 On February 15, 2019, Talbot was traded by the Oilers to the Philadelphia Flyers in exchange for goaltender Anthony Stolarz.
-Talbot had to waive his no-movement contract clause in order to be traded to the Flyers.
+Talbot had to waive his no-movement contract clause to be traded to the Flyers.
 Philadelphia acquired him to be both competition and a mentor to young goaltender Carter Hart and to replace Brian Elliott as backup.
 However, his numbers did not improve with Philadelphia, which was one of the worst teams in terms of goals against.